rancherlabs/application-collection-extension/CONTRIBUTING.md

 ## Providing feedback

-We manage the community feedback through GitHub discussions.
+We manage the community feedback through GitHub **discussions**.
 Whe think that's a good way to engage with you, the users, and have single point for public threads.
 If you think you found a bug or have a feature request go to the [discussions page](https://github.com/rancherlabs/application-collection-extension/discussions) and then:

 * **Search in case someone already reported it**